celebrateyang/bamboo-screen-recorder/README.md

 ```

 ## First run & permissions
-- Android 13+ (Tiramisu): Allow Notifications so the foreground service notification can show.
+- Android 13+: Allow Notifications so the foreground service notification can show.
-- Android 14+ (Upside Down Cake): The app starts a mediaProjection foreground service before recording.
+- Android 14+: The app starts a mediaProjection foreground service before recording.
 Do not block notifications; you should see a persistent "Recording" notification when recording.
 - Android 9 and below: You will be asked for Storage permission to save to the public Movies folder.
 - Screen capture consent: When you tap "Start Recording", accept the system screen capture dialogs (including "Start now").